jmaggio14/imagepypelines/README.rst

   pip install tensorflow --user

 **opencv**
-we strongly recommend that you [build opencv from source](https://docs.opencv.org/3.4/df/d65/tutorial_table_of_content_introduction.html). *However* unofficial bindings for Opencv can be installed with
+we strongly recommend that you `build opencv from source`_. *However* unofficial bindings for Opencv can be installed with

 .. code-block:: shell